Considerations When Choosing Modern Tile Countertops

 - Accents.
 Tile can be inlayed near the range as an integrated trivet or seamlessly installed up the wall for a matching backsplash.

-For more countertop materials, click HERE
+For more on materials for modern tile countertops, click HERE